Luffaren och Rasmus: Plot

 Rasmus lives in an orphanage.
-He wants to be adopted by loving parents.
-But soon he realizes that only girls are adopted.
-So one day he decides to escape from the orphanage to find the parents on his own.
+He wants to be adopted by loving parents, but soon he realizes that only girls are adopted.
+One day he decides to escape from the orphanage to find the parents on his own.

 Shortly after his escape, he meets the tramp Oskar.
 He joins Oskar on his trip around the country.
 Oskar earns money by playing the accordion and singing for other people.

 One day Oskar and Rasmus are singing in front of a house where a robbery is taking place.
 The old woman who lives alone in the house is forced to pretend that everything is normal.
 Oscar and Rasmus realize that something strange is going on.
 Rasmus sees someone hiding behind the curtain.
 He also believes the old woman is terribly scared and asks Oscar to find out why.
 The two observe how some criminals are stealing a valuable necklace.

 After the robbery, the old woman is seriously ill and can not testify.
 The doctor suspects that she may die.
 Only the maid Anna-Stina testifies.
-She pretends to be a victim of the robbery.
-However, she and two of her accomplices are responsible for the robbery.
+She pretends to be a victim of the robbery, but she and two of her accomplices are responsible for the robbery.
 She also explains that a tramp robbed the old lady along with a little boy.
 Therefore, Oscar and Rasmus are suspected of having something to do with the robbery.

 Rasmus and Oskar don't know about the allegations and sing in front of the two accomplices of the maid.
 Rasmus immediately recognizes the shoes of one of the accomplices.
 He had seen it flashing up behind the curtain.
 Rasmus also recognizes the other criminal.
 He suggests that he and Oskar could go to the police, but Oskar says that nobody would believe a tramp and a homeless child.
 Besides, they would need proof.